mhurley100/pands-project/README.md

 This graphs a scatterplot for each pairwise relationship.
 Again Setosa is very clearly distinguishable.
 Versicolor and Virginica less so but should still be identifiable to a given acceptable range.

 Multivariate plotting lines up all 4 dimensions which enables visualisng the relationship of the variables against each other straightforward.
-However no further insights are garnered as the Setosa is so easy to distinguish from viewing tables and univariate analysis.
+Again the Setosa easily idetifiable as being different.
+Mulivariate plotting is adds a new dimension and is a step above tables and univariate analysis.

-## Applying Machine learning
+### Applying Machine learning
-Machine learning techniques are freely available to aid validation of the data and estimate accuracy.
-There is a wealth of data online and as the Iris data set is so widely used it warrants mentioning.
+Machine learning techniques aid validation of the dataset and estimate accuracy.
 KNN (K-Nearest Neighbor) appears to be the classification algorithm of choice for assigning a class to new data point.
 The main advantage of KNN is that it does not make any assumptions on the data distribution.
 It keeps all the training data to make future predictions by computing the similarity between an input sample and each training instance.

  Each instance describes the properties of an observed flower measurements and the output variable is specific iris species.

 Run Iris-4.py (program adapted from machinelearningmastery.com).
 KNN can be used for predicting class membership.
 An object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its nearest K neighbours.
 It can also be used for regression — output is the value for the object (predicts continuous values).
 This value is the average (or median) of the values of its k nearest neighbours.
 Accuracy is 90% which gives high confidence.
+This is a step change in data analytics, machine learning can predict outcomes.

-### Critical Review
+### Dataset Review

 Data analytics has evolved with the advent of technology and analytical tools that can predict outcomes with high levels of accuracy.
-However, the Iris dataset could have been analysed almost as effectively with only one variable - petal width.
+However, the Iris dataset can be analysed almost as effectively with only one variable - petal width.
 Using multiple variables makes simple analysis more dificult to explain and critique.
-Also it has been well established that a variety of classification models yield incredibly good results on Iris however Iris is predictable.
+Also it has been established that a variety of classification methods yield good results on Iris however Iris is predictable and relatively easy to classify.

-Data analysis is only as good as the raw data input.
+Data analysis on a dataset is only as good as the raw data input.
 Versicolor and Virginica are so alike - should additional samples have been taken to further improve and enhance the result instead of applying complex machine learning models to try to predict classification?
 It may be that there are issues with the underlying data.
 Two of the three samples were picked on the same day - this is a qualitative variable which is not factored into any of the analytical tools.

 ### Conclusion

+There are relatively few features in the Iris dataset and two of the classes are much more correlated than the third.
+Setosa is very easily separated by the petal width and petal length.
+Therefore data modelling lends itself in this case to good results.
+We can predict Setosa with almost 100% accuracy given known data points.

 In Machine Learning, there is no specific model or an algorithm which can give 100% result to every single dataset.
 We need to understand the data before we apply any algorithm and build our model depending on the desired result.

-Secondly, we can observe that there are relatively few features in the Iris dataset.
-Moreover, if you look at the dataset description you can see that two of the features are very highly correlated with the class outcomes (petal width and petal length).

-These correlation values are linear, single-feature correlations, which indicates that one can most likely apply a linear model and observe good results.

-Taking these facts into account, that (a) there are few features to begin with and (b) that there are high  correlations with class, would all point to a less complex predictive modelling.

-     |
+More basic modelling is sufficient as the Iris dataset is predictable.
+However machine learning has undoubted benefits given complexity.

 ##  References
 - [1] Edgar Anderson (1935).
 "The irises of the Gaspé Peninsula".
 Bulletin of the American Iris Society.
 59: 2–5.
 - https://www.kaggle.com/uciml/iris